On-Demand Fuel in Nigeria: Why Banks, Hospitals, and Telcos Can’t Afford Delays

 - Cash-based fuel purchases delay response

-For institutions that operate 24/7, this approach is no longer sustainable.
+For institutions operating 24/7, this reactive approach is no longer sustainable.

 Why Banks Need On-Demand Refuel Partners